ElpadoCan/SpotMAX/spotmax/docs/source/gui/analysis_parameters_tab.rst

 -------------------------------------

-A very useful parameter to remove false detections, is the parameter called :ref:`Features and thresholds for filtering true spots <spots-channel>`.
+A very useful parameter to remove false detections, is the parameter called :confval:`Features and thresholds for filtering true spots`.

 In the GUI you can set this parameter by clicking on the ``Set features or view the selected ones...``.
 You will then be able to select